- First Name

 - Website URL

-- British colonialism and imperialism, 19th C European exploration of Africa, Missionaries, Explorers.
+- Digital humanities, British colonialism and imperialism, 19th C European exploration of Africa, Missionaries, Explorers.

 - Media Contact